 Q: How did you get into public policy?

-Daniel: “Well initially, taking public policy 155 [Introduction to Public Policy], I was not very sure about my decision to go through the public policy track.
+Daniel: “Well initially, taking Public Policy 155 [Introduction to Public Policy], I was not very sure about my decision to go through the public policy track.
 However, taking more electives and core courses, I see that there’s much more to public policy than the core courses.
 It’s a very interdisciplinary major which features research, business implementation, micro and macroeconomics, and even facets of cultural anthropology.
 So it’s just a very diverse major that’s for so many people.”

 Isabelle: “I agree.
 I like having a diverse major because I’m actually a pre-med student but I’m also very interested in other things like journalism, so something I like about the public policy major is that you can take a global health ethics but also take a journalism class.”

-Q: Public Policy is a pretty big major.
+Q: Public Policy is a big major.
 Was it a bonding experience for the two of you?